 - Teach your child how misbehavior affects others and how it might affect him too.
 For example:“If you are lying, one day no one will believe you.”

-- Talk to your child about hypothetical situations where they will have to assess their thoughts and make a choice.
+- Talk to your child about hypothetical situations where they will have to indulge in the assessment of their thoughts, critical thinking, and decision-making.
 Let’s say, “Your friend is getting bullied, what would you do?”

-- Teach that good moral has good consequences.
+- Teach that good morals have good consequences.

 - Make sure that you, as a parent, keep your commitments and promises, and show kindness to your child.

-- Be an exemplar yourself or your child is likely to get confused.
+- Be an example yourself or your child is likely to get confused.